MisterVVP/poor-man-s-cache/README.md

 docker compose -f docker-compose-local.yaml --profile tests up
 ```

-You can check Prometheus metrics while tests are running by opening http://localhost:8080/metrics
+You can check Prometheus metrics while tests are running by opening http://localhost:9100/metrics.
+To launch the bundled Prometheus and Grafana stack, use `docker compose --profile main --profile monitoring up` and open Grafana at http://localhost:3000 with the pre-provisioned "Poor Man's Cache - Cluster" dashboard.
+Cluster deployments expose a discovery endpoint at `http://cache-cluster:9400/discovery` (override via `PMC_DISCOVERY_ADDR` and `PMC_SCRAPE_HOST`) that Prometheus uses via HTTP service discovery, so metrics targets are generated automatically from `CLUSTER_WORKERS` and the base metrics port.

 Don't forget to shut the detached container down by issuing:
 ```